Emulator Issues #7936

 The state managers is already used by the Renderer for the culling state.

-Updated by Armada over 9 years ago
+Updated by Armada almost 10 years ago

 Also the previous D3D line-width implementation re-uploaded the uniforms every draw call, not just when they're changed.
 Thus if the uniform upload process is the bottleneck the line-width branch likely fixes it.